-Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome is a disorder that occurs in females and mainly affects the reproductive system.
+Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome is a disorder that mainly affects the female reproductive system.
 This condition causes the vagina and uterus to be underdeveloped or absent, although external genitalia are normal.
-Affected women usually do not have menstrual periods due to the absent uterus.
+Affected individuals usually do not have menstrual periods due to the absence of a uterus.
 Often, the first noticeable sign of MRKH syndrome is that menstruation does not begin by age 16 (primary amenorrhea).
-Women with MRKH syndrome have a female chromosome pattern (46,XX) and normally functioning ovaries.
+People with MRKH syndrome have a female chromosome pattern (46,XX) and normally functioning ovaries.
 They also have normal breast and pubic hair development.
-Although women with this condition are usually unable to carry a pregnancy, they may be able to have children through assisted reproduction.
+Although people with this condition are usually unable to carry a pregnancy, they may be able to have children through assisted reproduction.

-MRKH syndrome affects approximately 1 in 4,500 newborn girls.
+MRKH syndrome affects approximately 1 in 4,500 female newborns.

 The cause of MRKH syndrome is unknown.
-Changes in several genes that are involved in development before birth have been identified in females with MRKH syndrome.
+Changes in several genes that are involved in development before birth have been identified in people with MRKH syndrome.
 However, each has been found in only a few affected individuals, and it is unclear whether these changes cause MRKH syndrome.
-Researchers are working to determine how genetic changes might lead to problems with reproductive system development in females.
+Researchers are working to determine how genetic changes might lead to problems with development of the female reproductive system.

 The reproductive abnormalities of MRKH syndrome are due to incomplete development of the Müllerian duct.
 This structure in the embryo develops into the uterus, fallopian tubes, cervix, and the upper part of the vagina.
 The cause of the abnormal development of the Müllerian duct in affected individuals is unknown.
 Originally, researchers suspected that MRKH syndrome was caused by environmental factors during pregnancy, such as medication or maternal illness.
 However, subsequent studies have not identified an association with any specific maternal drug use, illness, or other factor.
 Researchers now suggest that in combination, genetic and environmental factors contribute to the development of MRKH syndrome, although the specific factors are often unknown.